 1. Gargle with saltwater

-This is a proven home remedy that can help soothe an itchy and sore throat.
+This proven home remedy can help soothe an itchy and sore throat.
 Salt is a mild antiseptic that helps soften the throat and flush out viruses from the back of the throat, tonsils, and adenoids.
 In addition, gargling with salt water can help reduce swelling and neutralizes acids in the throat.

-You need to dissolve 1 teaspoon of salt in an 8-ounce glass of hot water and gargle with this solution for about 10 to 20 seconds.
+You need to dissolve 1 teaspoon of salt in an 8-ounce glass of hot water and gargle with this solution for 10 to 20 seconds.
 Make sure to spit the mixture on, do not swallow.
 Repeat at least 4 or 5 times a day until relief is felt.

 2. Gargle with baking soda